Skip to content

 Here are the quick facts on Early and Absentee Voting.

 • Absentee voting allows registered voters to cast a ballot without going to a polling location on Election Day.
-If you are away from home, at college, or overseas, you can request an Early or Absent Voter Ballot be mailed to you.
+If you are away from home, at college, or overseas, you can request an Early or Absentee Voter Ballot be mailed to you.

-• If you lost or did not receive your Early or Absent Voter Ballot, you can sign an Affidavit Form for Undelivered or Lost Absentee Ballots and the Town or City Clerk will provide you a replacement ballot.
+• If you lost or did not receive your Early or Absentee Voter Ballot, you can sign an Affidavit Form for Undelivered or Lost Absentee Ballots and the Town or City Clerk will provide you a replacement ballot.

 GUIDE TO ABSENTEE VOTING